SolidBench/rdf-dataset-fragmenter.js/README.md

   - `"directory"`: The name of a container of the resource.
   - `"name"`: The name of the shape.
 - `"resourceTypesOfDatasets"`: The type of resource inside of a dataset.
 They **should** be related to the `shapeConfig` keys.
 - `"randomSeed"`: The initial random seed for the stochastic operations in the generation of the shape index.
 Each dataset will have its random seed.
 The seed will be determined by giving the `randomSeed` to the first dataset and incrementing the latest random Seed given to a dataset by one to the next datasets encountered.
+This is done to facilitate concurent operations between datasets.
-- `"iriFragmentationOneFile"`: The IRI from a triple `<subject> <datasetObjectFragmentationPredicateField> <iriFragmentationOneFile>`, defining a fragmentation in one file of the resource type.
+- `"iriFragmentationOneFile"`: The IRI from a triple `<subject> <datasetObjectFragmentationPredicateField> <iriFragmentationOneFile>`, defining a fragmentation in one file of the resource type ( define in `datasetObjectFragmentationPredicateField`).
-- `"iriFragmentationMultipleFiles"`: The IRI from a triple `<subject> <datasetObjectFragmentationPredicateField> <iriFragmentationMultipleFiles>`, defining a fragmentation in multiple file of the resource type.
+- `"iriFragmentationMultipleFiles"`: The IRI from a triple `<subject> <datasetObjectFragmentationPredicateField> <iriFragmentationMultipleFiles>`, defining a fragmentation in multiple file of the resource type ( define in `datasetObjectFragmentationPredicateField`).
 - `"datasetObjectFragmentationPredicate"`: The predicate describing the resource type.
 The keys **must** be the related to the keys of `shapeConfig`.
 - `"datasetResourceFragmentationException"`: Describe the resource type where the fragmentation is not describe in the data model.
 The keys **must** be the related to the keys of `shapeConfig`.
-  - `"name"`: Substring in the IRI (at the subject position) describing the resource
+  - `"name"`: Substring in the IRI (at the subject position) describing the resource.
-  - `"fragmentation"`: Define the fragmentation of the resource type `0` identify a distributed fragmentation and `1` a fragmentation in one file.
+  - `"fragmentation"`: Define the fragmentation of the resource type. `0` identify a distributed fragmentation (in multiple files) and `1` a fragmentation in one file.
 - `"generationProbability"`: The probability a shape index entry is define with regard to the `randomSeed`.
+If no entry are generated the shape index is not generated in the dataset.
-- `"datasetPatterns"`: The IRI template of a dataset
+- `"datasetPatterns"`: The IRI template of a dataset.
+There **should** not have a trailling `/`.

 A sample output file tree and its associated files is displayed below.